-- Obtained dismissal of all claims in a putative class action challenging service provider’s fee-sharing arrangement with Financial Engines.
-The plaintiffs alleged fiduciary breach and prohibited transaction claims related to service provider’s receipt of fees from Financial Engines, claiming that such fees were impermissible kickbacks for including Financial Engines as an investment advisor available through the recordkeeping platform.
-Motion to dismiss was granted in its entirety, and plaintiffs were denied further leave to amend.
+- Obtained dismissal of all claims in a putative class action challenging a service provider’s fee-sharing arrangement with Financial Engines.
+The plaintiffs alleged fiduciary breach and prohibited transaction claims related to the service provider’s receipt of fees from Financial Engines, claiming that such fees were impermissible kickbacks for including Financial Engines as an investment adviser available through the recordkeeping platform.
+Our motion to dismiss was granted in its entirety, and the plaintiffs were denied further leave to amend.
 Chendes v.
-Xerox HR Solutions LLC, No. 2:16-cv-13980-RHC-SDD (E.D.
+Xerox HR Solutions LLC, No. 2:16-cv-13980 (E.D.
 Mich.).

 - Obtained dismissal of all claims in a putative class action alleging that the 401(k) plan at issue included investments that were both more expensive and more poorly performing than comparable investment options.
-The Court found that plaintiffs did not have standing because they failed to allege that they invested in the criticized investment funds or paid the fees that they claimed were excessive.
-Plaintiffs did not file an appeal.
+The court found that the plaintiffs did not have standing because they failed to allege that they invested in the criticized investment funds or paid the fees that they claimed were excessive.
+The plaintiffs did not file an appeal.
 Johnson v.
-Delta Air Lines Inc., et al. , No. 1:17-cv-02608-TCB (N.D.
+Delta Air Lines Inc., et al., No. 1:17-cv-02608 (N.D.
 Ga.).

 - Prevailed on a motion for final judgment on the administrative record on behalf of The Prudential Insurance Company of America in a case involving accidental death benefits.
 The court granted judgment in Prudential’s favor on the breach of fiduciary duty claim because Prudential did not have a duty to inform the plaintiff of changes to the plan.
 The court also granted judgment in Prudential’s favor on the benefits claim, supporting Prudential’s application of a legal intoxication exclusion.
 Winburn v.
 Progress Energy Carolinas Inc., et al., No. 4:11-cv-03527 (D.S.C.).